yiruyang2025/yiruyang2025.github.io/_projects/3_project.md

 Real-time is the only time.
 The rest is just latency.  --- `Hash Firm Zurich`
 - If the hardware provides good enough memory bandwidth, then **indexing** becomes a more efficient / certain art than **computing**.

-- Prompt some certain Numbers of different size of buildings + avoid lakes, etc. <- with `assigning some certain Hash Value for the diversity` if you like (I did so), some [Blender Demo](https://drive.google.com/file/d/1yHixdRDu0Iu6Sx7p0kxDcGuDV4XWsMYe/view?usp=sharing) Auto 3D Assets Prompting in Sep 2026.
+- Prompt some certain Numbers of different size of buildings + avoid lakes, etc. <- with `assigning some certain Hash Value for the diversity` if you like, some [Blender Demo](https://drive.google.com/file/d/1yHixdRDu0Iu6Sx7p0kxDcGuDV4XWsMYe/view?usp=sharing) Auto 3D Assets Prompting in Sep 2026.

 <video width="75%" controls>
   <source src="project3_1.mp4" type="video/mp4">